harveytriana/TspApproach/README.md

 *Update: 15-10-21*

+## Resume

-It is oriented to write the equivalent of the same code as far as possible for a classic problem of extreme calculus, and it runs on the same machine.
-The idea is to measure the performance trend in each case.
-This is an approach to the classic [TSP](https://en.wikipedia.org/wiki/Travelling_salesman_problem).
+It is oriented to write the equivalent of the same algorithm, as far as possible, to solve a classic extreme calculation problem, and to measure the performance trend in several programming languages.
+To be more precise, they run on the same physical infrastructure.
+This is a classic approach [TSP](https://en.wikipedia.org/wiki/Travelling_salesman_problem).
 My algorithm is simple, it measures all permutations to arrive at an exact answer.
-Of course, due to the exponential nature of the problem, this is not the best general solution.
-However, the goal is not to write a solution to this problem, that in fact a totally perfect one does not exist.
+Of course, due to the exponential nature of the problem, this is not a general solution.
+However, the goal is not to write a point solution to this problem, but to measure performance.
 The code I wrote is very effective, processing an average of 30 million calculations per second in C#.
-Initially write in C#, and I did the corresponding translation to other languages.
-Then, through collaborations, I have added C++, Dart, Python, the scary Fortran, JavaScript in the NodeJS environment.
-Recently, a collaboration was made for optimized coding in C#.
-The final language I added is Java.
+Gradually translations into other languages and optimizations have been made, including contributions.

+## Comments

 Rust is very interesting.
 I have explored its syntax, and I really liked it.
 It is elegant and powerful, yet it is clearly «heterodox» with traditional programming, which puts a steep learning curve on it.
 Personally, I think that despite arousing interest in the world of programming, it is not going to advance in popularity at the levels of a Python or GO, the trend is for languages with natural, simple, human syntax.